Mindful-AI-Assistants/spaceship/README.md

 For more detailed exploration, you can access the [complete Jupyter notebook](link-to-notebook) with all the code and visualizations.

----

-With this comprehensive setup, the project README not only explains each step but also includes the full code to run the project from start to finish.s

 ## 👀 Future Work